1. Times Square Edition

 Don’t get stuck in a tourist trap, there are actually good eats to be found in Times Square.
 A relative newcomer to the area, Gui Steakhouse is hawking shio kombu and koji-rubbed meats, Korean sides and a power lunch deal (think an app, entrees like the steak frites and a dessert) that will run you $37.
 If you’d rather have a classic New York City steakhouse experience, Gallagher’s Steakhouse continues in its old school ways, dry-aging its meats in a locker viewable from 52nd Street.
 Dear Irving, one of our best rooftops in the city, takes over both the 40th and 41st floors of the Aliz Hotel, bringing a touch of retro to the modern day.
 And if you happen to get a room in the sky, it is quite possible that you can peep the top of The View, New York’s only revolving restaurant that’s spinning once again thanks to the one and only Danny Meyer.

 But you might be thinking, doesn’t the hotel house its own restaurant?
-It does as The Terrace and Outdoor Gardens at EDITION takes over the 9th floor of the hotel.
+It does: The Terrace and Outdoor Gardens at EDITION.
 Inside mimics a Mediterranean retreat, green with plants in every nook and cranny and illuminated by Moroccan-style lamps.
-But just like the square itself, it reads a bit manufactured over authentic.
-The seemingly lush plants that pepper the ceiling, corners and even tickle your arms at the table?
-Most of them are fake.
-Tall shrubs attempt to insulate the terrace from the flash of the billboards around it, but are ultimately unsuccessful.
-As for the food, it is kind of what you would expect at a restaurant in Times Square—middle of the road, a bit underseasoned and overpriced.
-Yet there were a few standouts, the King Crab Tagliatelle was well dressed and had plenty of flaky crab and even some claw meat for the eating.
-The I Love NY Chocolate Soufflé, emblazoned with the classic logo and all, was soft, airy and decadently chocolately.
+But just like the square itself, it feels manufactured rather than authentic: the seemingly lush plants that pepper the ceiling, corners and even tickle your arms at the table are mostly fake, and tall shrubs which attempt to insulate the terrace from the flash of the billboards are ultimately unsuccessful.
+As for the food, it’s a little underseasoned and a little overpriced, yet there were a few standouts.
+Namely, the King Crab Tagliatelle, which was well dressed and had plenty of flaky crab and even some claw meat for the eating, and the I Love NY Chocolate Soufflé, emblazoned with the classic logo and all, was soft, airy and decadently indulgent.

 The saving grace is that the service staff is kind and attentive.
 The drinks are well-balanced and boozy, particularly the Paradise Punch, but come at a price starting at $28.